scboesch/serverless-huggingface-demos/README.md

 ### Note: This code is meant as a demo.
 You should secure access to demos once deployed.

 This project builds off of the [Zero administration inference with AWS Lambda](https://github.com/aws-samples/zero-administration-inference-with-aws-lambda-for-hugging-face).
-Our solution leverages the techniques used to package and deploy open source natural language processing models downloaded from [Hugging Face](https://huggingface.co/) and extends the approach to provide quick prototypes to share with stateholders.
-At a high-level, we'd like to be able to select a new open source model from Hugging Face and have a prototype that we could share with stakeholders as quickly as possible with minimal code development or changes.
+Our solution leverages the techniques used to package and deploy open source natural language processing models downloaded from [Hugging Face](https://huggingface.co/) and extends the approach to provide quick prototypes to share with stakeholders.
+At a high level, we'd like to be able to select a new open source model from Hugging Face and have a prototype that we could share with stakeholders as quickly as possible with minimal code development or changes.

 ## Overview